Dr Markus Kuhn

 - JBIG-KIT is my portable C implementation of a highly effective lossless bi-level image compression algorithm based on context sensitive arithmetic coding.
-The JBIG algorithm (specified in ITU-T Recommendation T.82) implemented in this library is especially suitable for compressing scanned documents and fax pages.
+The JBIG1 algorithm (specified in ITU-T Recommendation T.82) implemented in this library is especially suitable for compressing scanned documents and fax pages.
 You can also download the (German) project report (Studienarbeit) that I wrote about JBIG-KIT (abstract).

 - I prepared and maintain the ISO 10646-1 extension of the classic X Window System pixel fonts.